 As a pediatrician or someone who works in a pediatric practice, you are passionate about providing high-quality healthcare to children.
 However, if your practice is struggling financially, you won’t be able to adequately focus on taking care of kids.

 You might be wondering, “Do I really need to update my financial policy?”
-A simple first step to answering that question is to look at Accounts Receivable; if it’s rising, you should assess how your financial policy may be part of the problem and where your practice needs to stand to stay financially viable.
+A simple first step to answering that question is to look at Accounts Receivable; if it’s rising, you should assess how your financial policy may be part of the problem and what your practice needs to collect to stay financially viable.

 Here are four reasons why you need a strong financial policy for your pediatric practice.

 It’s important for your patients and their families to see your pediatric practice as a business.

 If you treat your pediatric practice as a business, your patients’ families will view it as a business, too.
 When you have a strong financial policy, families know what to expect so you can spend more time taking really good care of their children.